j-a-chase/fibonacci_detector/README.md

 - Add ability for user to give one sequence and get response in the console.
 - Improve handling of file input
 - Improve file output, so that it's more clear what the results correlate to.
+- Change how handling of characters works, so that false value is returned instead of skipping the line.